 Employment for international students

-The U.S. Department of Homeland Security requires that international students with F-1 visas live in the United States primarily to attend school, not work and make money.
-Accordingly, employment is restricted to:
+The U.S. Department of Homeland Security requires that international students with F-1 visas live in the U.S. primarily to attend school.
+Therefore, employment is restricted.

-- Off-campus employment after having maintained F-1 status for at least one academic year.
-This employment may take the form of Optional Practical Training, Curricular Practical Training or an exception for unforeseen economic hardship
+After having maintained F-1 status for at least one academic year, students may work off campus.
+This employment may take the form of Optional Practical Training, Curricular Practical Training or an exception for unforeseen economic hardship.

 All F-1 students must file state and federal taxes each year they spend in the United States.
-The tax year runs from January 1 to December 31, and the deadline to file is April 15, if U.S. money is earned (including scholarships and assistantships); June 15 if no U.S. money is earned.
-Taxes are deducted from your paycheck each pay period and you may end up owing nothing, but you still have to file.
-Income tax forms and instructions can be obtained from the International Programs Office.
-The Coordinator of International Programs will notify you when it is time to file your income tax returns and help you obtain the necessary forms.
-They are also available at all post offices, public libraries and many other public places.
+The tax year runs from January 1 to December 31.
+If U.S. money is earned, including scholarships, the deadline to file is April 15.
+If no U.S. money is earned, the deadline is June 15.
+You must file even if you do not owe money.
+Taxes are deducted from your paycheck each pay period.
+Income tax forms and instructions may be obtained from the International Center.
+The International Center will notify you when it is time to file your income tax returns and help you obtain the necessary forms.

 You may be exempt from paying federal and Missouri taxes based on your citizenship.
 Contact the Columbia College payroll office for exemption forms.